-> Textbook readings, assessments, web-engagements, and lecture presentations/notes.
+Textbook readings, assessments, web-engagements, and lecture presentations/notes

 Course Requirements Checklist

-After reading Course Guides and Student Expectations, the student will complete the related checklist found in Week 1>Assignments.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Subject Matter Conversation(s)
+Subject Matter Conversation Assignments (2)

-Practical Book Reviews (2)
+Practical Book Review Assignments (2)